-Or go digital with your finances by using a budgeting web site such as Mint or Budget Pulse to help you track your spending.
+Go digital with your finances by using a budgeting web site such as Mint or Budget Pulse in order to help you track your spending.
 With Mint, you provide your usernames and passwords for bank accounts, credit cards, and other financial accounts, and the site organizes your money movement for you.

-.
 Your bank or credit card issuer might offer similar tools to help you analyze your spending habits.

-Article by Stacy Radacon, she stated, “Did you get a tax refund this year?”
+Stacy Radacon asks, “Did you get a tax refund this year?”
 Receiving that lump-sum payment from Uncle Sam may seem like a good thing.
-But it means that you've loaned the government money without earning any interest.
+But it means that you’ve loaned the government money without earning any interest.
 Adjust your tax withholding.
 You can use our tax-withholding calculator to see how much you can fatten your paycheck by doing so.
 If you got a $3,000 refund (about average for 2015), claiming an additional three allowances on your Form W-4 can boost your monthly take-home pay by $250.
 The extra money, which can be invested in stocks or deposited in an interest-bearing account, should start showing up in your next paycheck.

-THE CHAPTER 3 “THE TRUTHS AND UNTRUTHS”

-Such a sum may not lend itself to millionaire status on its own, but being mindful of taxes are important to increasing—and keeping—your wealth.
+Such a sum may not lend itself to millionaire status on its own, but being mindful of taxes is important to increasing—and keeping—your wealth.
 Indeed, 55% of high-net-worth investors prioritize minimizing taxes when it comes to investment decisions.

-A couple of smart tax-planning strategies you should consider: picking the right tax-deferred retirement savings accounts and holding investments long enough to qualify for the lower, long-term capital gains tax.
+Smart tax-planning strategies you should consider include picking the right tax-deferred retirement savings accounts and holding investments long enough to qualify for the lower, long-term capital gains tax.
 Even choosing the right state to live in can have a big impact on your finances when it comes to taxes.

-Article by Stacy Radacon, she made a point to say,” There's more to life than money, and wealthy people know it.
-“Per U.S. Trust, 94% of millionaires say they have a clear sense of purpose in their lives.
-"Whatever that purpose or direction happens to be—whether it's their family, their family legacy, philanthropy or stewardship of a business— [knowing their purpose means] they have the emotional.
+Stacy Radacon points out, “There’s more to life than money, and wealthy people know it.”
+Per U.S. Trust, 94% of millionaires say they have a clear sense of purpose in their lives.
+“Whatever that purpose or direction happens to be—whether it’s their family, their family legacy, philanthropy or stewardship of a business— [knowing their purpose means] they have the emotional maturity to focus on it and make decisions in the context of what’s most important to them,” says Paul Staving, managing director and wealth strategist of U.S. Trust.

-THE CHAPTER 3 “THE TRUTHS AND UNTRUTHS”

-Maturity to focus on it and make decisions in the context of what's most important to them," says Paul Staving, managing director and wealth strategist of U.S. Trust.

-Entire religions and philosophies dedicated to helping people figure out what they meant to do in this life.
-We won't try to compete, but we will note that a clear purpose can help motivate you to make and save more.
-Indeed, 76% of millionaires recognize that money can allow you to create change and fulfill your life's purpose.
+Entire religions and philosophies are dedicated to helping people figure out what they are meant to do in this life.
+We won’t try to compete, but we will note that a clear purpose can help motivate you to make and save more.
+Indeed, 76% of millionaires recognize that money can allow you to create change and fulfill your life’s purpose.

-Today, the state of the American Dream—the ability of anyone to work hard and get ahead—largely depends on one’s zip code.
-That is more than a little troubling, given that 97 percent of Americans believe everyone should have an equal shot at success

-Greg Kaufman stated, “As President Obama put it earlier this year:” “In this country, of all countries, a person’s zip code shouldn’t decide their destiny.”
+Today, the state of the American dream—the ability of anyone to work hard and get ahead—largely depends on one’s ZIP code.
+That is more than a little troubling, given that 97% of Americans believe everyone should have an equal shot at success.
+Greg Kaufman states, “As President Obama put it earlier this year: ‘In this country, of all countries, a person’s ZIP code shouldn’t decide their destiny.’”